Curriculum Notes Year 7

 A huge welcome to Cranmore Senior School!

-The transition to Senior School is one of the biggest and most significant changes in a boy’s life.
-This is why, at Cranmore, weplace the upmost importance on getting it right to ensure that all our new Year 7 pupils are happy, motivated and primedto be the best that they can be.
+The transition to Senior School is one of the biggest and most significant changes in a pupil’s educational journey.
+This is why, at Cranmore, we place the upmost importance on getting it right to ensure that all our new Year 7 pupils are happy, motivated and primed to be the best that they can be.

 Should you have any questions please do not to hesitate to contact me or any of the Year 7 team.